A0005/PowerShell-Fundamentals/Windows PowerShell [01] Introduction.md

 <img width="700" alt="ToString PowerShell" src="https://user-images.githubusercontent.com/103763124/206566141-a03e05c4-8267-4170-b517-b51023ae071b.png">
 <br />
 <br />
-15	- To learn a little more about a Cmdlet we can Type "Get-Help" follwing the Cmdlet.
+15	- To learn a little more about a Cmdlet we can Type "Get-Help" following the Cmdlet.
 This is like the man page that we use is Linux but for PowerShell.
 <img width="700" alt="GetHelp PowerShell" src="https://user-images.githubusercontent.com/103763124/206567423-296b0858-8d0f-4d2a-9099-705934285af1.png">
 <br />
 <br />
-16	- If you do not know the Cmdlet that you are looking for, for example a printer Cmdlet you can type "Get-Help *printer*" and it will show you Cmdlets that you can run in PowerShell.
+16	- If you do not know the Cmdlet that you are looking for, for example a printer Cmdlet you can type "Get-Help *printer*" and it will show you printer Cmdlets that you can run in PowerShell.
 <img width="700" alt="GetHelp Printer PowerShell" src="https://user-images.githubusercontent.com/103763124/206568021-bdd24b0c-cb7a-4193-b7e6-83e326b0dbcc.png">
 <br />
 <br />